 What is the Difference Between Southern Finland and Norther Finland?

-Daiki had lived in few places in Finland and he says that people from Tampere are more open, they are more appreciative for new cultures and people from different countries.
-He also notes that people in Jyvaskyla talk more clear Finnish on his opinion.
+Daiki have lived in few places in Finland and he says that people from Tampere are more open, they are more appreciative of new cultures and people from different countries.
+He also notes that people in Jyvaskyla talk more clear Finnish in his opinion.
 He felt more comfortable with Finnish people during his time in Jyvaskyla rather than with other foreign students.
-He says that the Japanese can appreciate the silence in conversation such like Finns can.

 Daiki spend some time working in Rovaniemi, Lapland and he found the culture there was very different to the rest of the country.
 People like to party (read drink more) and have an even stronger request for personal space.